Skip to content

 One of the hardest things I've experienced isn't the pain itself - it's the disbelief.
 When a doctor tells you the tests are fine and suggests monitoring.
 When a close friend says 'but you had energy yesterday'.
 When you ask yourself: am I just tired?
 Am I making too much of this?
 Maybe everyone feels like this and I'm just weak?

 What got me out of that place - and still helps on hard days - is language.
 Naming what's happening.
 Legitimising it for myself, and then for the people around me.
-Spoon theory was one of those tools - suddenly I had a concept that described what I'd been experiencing and didn't know how to say.
-Identifying as a spoonie became not just a description, but a community.
+Naming the exhaustion was one of those tools - suddenly I had words that described what I'd been experiencing and didn't know how to say.
+Finding others who lived the same way became not just a relief, but a community.

 I've spent years working with people living with chronic illness.
 I've seen what helps.
 I've also seen what's missing - space for the questions the medical system doesn't ask.
 Who am I now?
 What do I want?
 What is still possible?
 Those questions don't disappear because the medical side is sorted.
 They wait for someone to ask them together.